kobakei/MaterialFabSpeedDial/README.md

 This project aims to provide [FloatingActionButton's speed dial pattern in material design guideline](https://material.io/guidelines/components/buttons-floating-action-button.html#buttons-floating-action-button-transitions).

 This project is inspired by [fab-speed-dial](https://github.com/yavski/fab-speed-dial) and overcomes some issues of it (ex. using private APIs of support library).
+This library also supports `CoordinatorLayout` so it works as same as `FloatingActionButton` when `Snackbar` is shown.

 ## Download